 Green Infrastructure Modeling Toolkit

-EPA has developed innovative models, tools, and technologies for communities to manage urban water runoff.
-The models and tools in this toolkit incorporate green infrastructure practices to help communities manage their water resources in a more sustainable way, increasing resilience to future changes, such as climate and extreme events.
+EPA has developed innovative models, tools, and technologies for communities to manage water runoff in urban and other environments.
+The resources in this toolkit incorporate green or a combination of green and gray infrastructure practices to help communities manage their water resources in a more sustainable way, increasing resilience to future changes.

 WMOST is a software application designed to facilitate integrated water resources management across wet and dry climate regions.
 It allows water resources managers and planners to screen a wide range of practices across their watershed or jurisdiction for cost-effectiveness and environmental and economic sustainability.
 WMOST allows users to select up to fifteen stormwater management practices, including traditional grey infrastructure, green infrastructure, and other low impact development practices.